stefanofa/awesome/TOPICS.md

 ## markdown

-*   [darkresearch/generative-ui](https://github.com/darkresearch/generative-ui) - A react native version of Vercel's streamdown, designed for AI-powered streaming on mobile.
+*   [darkresearch/generative-ui](https://github.com/darkresearch/generative-ui) - Tools and templates for building generative UI applications.
+Mobile-first, optimized for Expo.

 *   [fuma-nama/next-validate-link](https://github.com/fuma-nama/next-validate-link) - A tool that ensures all Markdown links in your Next.js, Astro, Nuxt app are valid and up-to-date. 🔗